jelle619/titantoggle/README.md

 </script>
 ```

 You can now use an anker with the class ``titanbutton`` to create a clickable link that will trigger the button.
 Below is given an example.
+The ``href`` of your anker should refer to your guild URL. ``target=_blank`` or similar needn't be used.

 ```html
 <a class="titanbutton" href="https://titanembeds.com/embed/295085744249110529">Open Titan Embeds chat</a>